nic-dgl-104-winter-2023/jkennedy-research-and-reflection/README.md

 >How do you anticipate that your app code may change as you continue development?
 Do you anticipate that you will use any design patterns or architectural patterns?

 I feel I'll be able to declutter as I go while designing the code of the app.
 Once i get more functions and functionality I think refactoring will be simple enough to keep on top of on the fly.

+### Week 11

+All homework done.

+I wish I came up with a better idea for my app inventor project than the poker app.
+I fear I could have had more success going in a different direction than a game.